usnistgov/cmomy/CONTRIBUTING.md

     $ git clone git@github.com:your_name_here/cmomy.git
     ```

-03. Install dependecies.
+03. Install dependencies.
 There are useful commands in the makefile, that depend on
     `pre-commit` and `conda-merge`.
 These can be installed with `pip`, `pipx`, or `conda/mamba`.

 04. Initiate pre-commit with: